The Queen's Beasts (coin)

 The Queen's Beasts coins are British coins issued by the Royal Mint in platinum, gold, and silver since 2016.
 Each of the 10 beast coins in the series features a stylized version of one of the heraldic Queen's Beasts statues present at the coronation of Queen Elizabeth II representing her royal line of ancestry.
 The silver coin is notable as the first two-ounce United Kingdom silver bullion coin.
 Engraver Jody Clark designed the entire series.
 In December 2016, a full line of proof-quality coins was announced.
 In 2017, the mint began producing a platinum version of the coin.
 In April 2021, the Royal Mint issued an eleventh "Completer Coin" that featured all 10 of the Queen's Beasts, taking the series to 11 coins in total.
-The April 2021 release included a "one of a kind" gold coin weighing 10kg and a denominated value of £10,000.
-Based upon the UK spot price at the time of release, the 10kg gold coin had an intrinsic scrap value of approximately £411,000.
-It was widely reported that the 10kg gold coin was the heaviest gold coin the Royal Mint had ever produced and that it had taken 400 hours to produce, four days to polish and has been described as a "Masterwork".
-The Royal Mint announced that Completer Coin completes the Queen’s Beasts commemorative collection.
+The April 2021 release included a "one of a kind" gold coin weighing 10 kg and a denominated value of £10,000.
+Based upon the UK spot price at the time of release, the 10 kg gold coin had an intrinsic scrap value of approximately £411,000.
+It was widely reported that the 10 kg gold coin was the heaviest gold coin the Royal Mint had ever produced and that it had taken 400 hours to produce, four days to polish and has been described as a "Masterwork".
+The Royal Mint announced that Completer Coin completes the Queen's Beasts commemorative collection.

 Single coins were delivered in a plastic coin capsule or flip, as chosen when ordering.
 Bulk orders were delivered in the same containers used for packaging Britannia bullion coins: 10 coins per tube, 20 tubes per box.
 The tube for silver can potentially hold a total of 14 coins.
 Proof coins were typically delivered in a coin capsule along with a display box and a booklet explaining the beast's significance in heraldic art.

 On February 18, 2016, Wholesale Direct Metals announced that they would be the exclusive North American distributor for the Royal Mint of the Lion of England bullion coins.
 By mid-2016, the coins were widely available for sale and trade from a variety of sources.
 The proof versions were widely available in December 2016.

 Common obverse

 The obverse features the fifth definitive coinage portrait of Queen Elizabeth II, surrounded by the text "ELIZABETH II • D • G • REG • F • D • (2/5/10/25/100/500/1000) POUNDS".
 DG REG FD is an abbreviation of the Latin "Dei Gratia Regina Fidei Defensor," meaning "By the Grace of God, Queen, Defender of the Faith".
-It is a form of the style of the British sovereign of Queen Elizabeth II common on coins of the Pound Sterling.
+It is a form of the style of the British sovereign of Queen Elizabeth II common on coins of the pound sterling.
 The initials of artist Jody Clark appear just below the portrait.